 Helene Mengert brings nearly 20 years of experience in educational theatre to Thaden.
 For ten years she served as the Director of Performing Arts at Holy Spirit Preparatory School in Atlanta, where she founded the arts program for Holy Spirit’s new upper school.
 Most recently, she has been directing and teaching drama at Nextstage Theatre in Sun Valley, Idaho.
 She earned her bachelor’s degree in English with honors at Notre Dame and a master’s degree in English from the University of Georgia.

-Ed Motsinger has more than 30 years experience as a law enforcement officer and is a former Captain of the Benton County Sheriff’s Office Criminal Investigation Division.
+Ed Motsinger has more than 30 years of experience as a law enforcement officer and is a former Captain of the Benton County Sheriff’s Office Criminal Investigation Division.
 He is a veteran of the United States Army where he served as a Military Police Officer and Military Police Investigator assigned to the Drug Suppression Team.
-He has served as a Field Training Officer, Detective, Hostage Negotiator, Instructor, Detective Sergeant, Internal Affairs Lieutenant and Captain
+He has served as a Field Training Officer, Detective, Hostage Negotiator, Instructor, Detective Sergeant, Internal Affairs Lieutenant, and Captain.

-Leah Myers oversees all of Thaden’s accounting and human resource operations, including payroll and benefits, financial reporting, accounts payable, accounts receivable, and audit and compliance.
-She brings to Thaden a deep understanding of best accounting practices for non-profit organizations, honed during nearly a decade serving as Senior Staff Accountant and Accounting Manager at the Walton Family Foundation.
+Leah Myers oversees all of Thaden School’s accounting and human resource operations, including payroll and benefits, financial reporting, accounts payable, accounts receivable, and audit and compliance.
+She comes to Thaden with a deep understanding of best accounting practices for non-profit organizations, honed during nearly a decade serving as Senior Staff Accountant and Accounting Manager at the Walton Family Foundation.

 Shelly O'Dell comes to Thaden with over 15 years of experience in music and choral education, most recently at Washington Junior High School in Bentonville.
 Ms. O’Dell earned a bachelor's degree in music education and vocal performance from Carthage College in Wisconsin.